 The Company assumed 12,499,993 Public Warrants and 7,000,000 Private Placement Warrants (together, the "Warrants") upon the Closing, all of which were issued in connection with Silver Spike's initial public offering and entitle the holder to purchase one share of Class A Common Stock at an exercise price of at \$11.50 per share.
 All of the Warrants remained outstanding as of December 31, 2021.
 The Public Warrants are publicly traded and are exercisable for cash unless certain conditions occur, such as the failure to have an effective registration statement related to the shares issuable upon exercise or redemption by the Company under certain conditions, at which time the warrants may be cashless exercised.
 The Private Placement Warrants are transferable, assignable or salable in certain limited exceptions.
 The Private Placement Warrants are exercisable for cash or on a cashless basis, at the holder's option, and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants will cease to be Private Placement Warrants, and become Public Warrants and be redeemable by the Company and exercisable by such holders on the same basis as the other Public Warrants.
+If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees.
+If the Private Placement Warrants, and become Public Warrants and be redeemable by the Company and exercisable by such holders on the same basis as the other Public Warrants.